 For now, it’s difficult to gauge how well picking and choosing components would go down with the average consumers, who typically prefer products that just work out of the box.
 However, for us smartphone enthusiasts, Project Ara should allow us to keep up with innovations in smartphone technology and build our ideal devices, without having to fork out for a new handset every year.

 For a recap, Ara’s modular design means that there are a limit number of slots available to assign components too.
 Each component can be placed in any slot that will accommodate it, and, providing that you’ve included the basic CPU and battery, you’re free to build whatever type of smartphone you’d like.
 Project Ara will ship with three different sized skeletons, each offering a different number of modules and layouts.

 This means that owners would be free to change out components for whatever suits their budgets or needs.
 Fancy a better camera, you can just change out the camera module, or if you want to try out a heart rate monitor to help track your fitness, you can just pick on up and slot it in, and cracked screens can be replaced far more easily.
 The most recent images have also shown that users can opt for different display sizes with each skeleton, and can even customize the type of keyboards and number pads used on the front of their device.

 There are also plans for an online shop for picking your parts and Google Play integration to come, which opens up potential for a whole new market in third party modules.
-Project Ara may still be quite a long way away from a consumer release, early 2015 is the current estimate, but there’s bag of potential here which will hopefully open up smartphone technology to people of all budgets and needs.
+Project Ara may still be quite a long way away from a consumer release.
+Early 2015 is the current estimate, but there’s a lot of potential here, which will hopefully open up smartphone technology to people of all budgets and needs.

 Have any of these handsets made their way onto your watch list?
 Which devices are you most looking forward to over the coming year?